day8/re-frame/docs/WIP/CodeWalkthrough.md

    (dispatch [:event-id  value1 value2])
 ```

-In this "simple" app, a `:timer` event is sent every one second:
+In this "simple" app, a `:timer` event is sent every second:
 ```clj
 (defn dispatch-timer-event
   []